bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 - Salk vaccine trials
-- dolphins
+- Coffee tasting/Fisher tea-tasting
-- Fisher tea-tasting
+- Fri the 13th

 #### assumptions

-- The assignment of units of study to treatment conditions is (considered to be) a random process
+- Assignment of units of study to treatment conditions is (considered to be) performed by simple randomization or paired randomization

 #### techniques

 - permutation-based p-values
      - what are they?